![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I had to laugh some more.

-"So you're afraid to race me.
-Is that it?"
+"So you're afraid to race me; is that it?"

 I smiled at him.
 "Jason, I just came here to look for Steve and Will.
 I just met you fifteen minutes ago.
 I just found out you drive a Ferrari five minutes ago.
 I'd need a bit longer than all that to even figure out a reason why I'd care one way or the other about racing you.
 And getting scared of you?
 Sorry, but I'd definitely need even more time for that!
 But I tell you what: I got a minute.
 Why don't you give me a reason to be afraid?"